15 Bio-optical Conditions

 Early Winter

-Figure 16.4-iii.
+Figure 15.4-iii.
 Summary of observed light extinction coefficient (\(K_d,\: /m\)) for PAR computed from the raw CS86 dual-light loggers, for a deployment in early Winter 2023.

 15.3.3 Benthic \(PAR\) validation

 The bulk-PAR light model within AED was assessed using the WWMSP2-MS9 data-set (Said et al., 2025).
-The data-set sits at a seabed depth of ~8 m on the western edge of Kwinana Shelf, and shows a range of conditions spanning from summer to 2022/2023 through to winter of 2023.
-Figure 16.5 below shows six 2-3 week periods where conditions were assessed.
-For this comparison the data was assumed to sit 20 cm above the seabed, and this was compared with the upper face of the bottom-most model layer.
+The sensor is located at a seabed depth of ~8 m on the western edge of Kwinana Shelf, and the record spans a range of conditions from summer 2022/2023 through to winter 2023.
+Figure 15.5 shows six 2–3 week periods selected for assessment.
+For this comparison the sensor was assumed to be positioned 20 cm above the seabed, and model output was extracted from the upper face of the bottom-most layer.

 December